Brilliant Pear: Online Faceting Designs and Diagrams

 Jeff Graham’s Brilliant Pear gem design will produce a pleasingly shaped stone, ideal for novice faceters.
 Professionals will also like this design because it cuts fast — and pear shapes sell well.

-I have several “Brilliant Pear” versions.
-You can find step-by-step instructions for cutting this design in my book, Learn to Facet The Right Way.
+I have several different versions of the Brilliant Pear gem design.
+You can find cutting instructions for this version here.
+Although similar, the Brilliant Pear found in my book, Learn to Facet the Right Way, is a different design.

-Notes On The Brilliant Pear Cut
+Notes on the Brilliant Pear

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler